jphilipstevens/web-service-gin/README.md

 2. Open a terminal and navigate to the project root directory.
 3. Run the following command:

-   go run example/main.go
+   go run main.go

 4. You should see output similar to this:

    2023/06/10 15:30:45 Starting server on :8080

-5. The server is now running and listening on port 8080 (or the port specified in your `example/config/config.yaml`).
+5. The server is now running and listening on port 8080 (or the port specified in your `config.yaml`).

 You can now send requests to `http://localhost:8080` to interact with the API.